AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-get-started-provision-powershell.md

 * **Resource group**: Either use the same resource group as your Azure SQL server or see [how to create a resource group][how to create a resource group].
 * **PowerShell version 1.0.3 or greater**:  You can check your version by running **Get-Module -ListAvailable -Name Azure**.
 The latest version can be installed from [Microsoft Web Platform Installer][Microsoft Web Platform Installer].
 For more information on installing the latest version, see [How to install and configure Azure PowerShell][How to install and configure Azure PowerShell].

+> [!NOTE]
-> [AZURE.NOTE] Creating a SQL Data Warehouse may result in a new billable service.
+> Creating a SQL Data Warehouse may result in a new billable service.
 See [SQL Data Warehouse pricing][] for more details on pricing.

 ## Create a SQL Data Warehouse
 1. Open Windows PowerShell.
 2. Run this cmdlet to login to Azure Resource Manager.

+    ```Powershell
     Login-AzureRmAccount -EnvironmentName AzureChinaCloud
+    ```

 3. Select the subscription you want to use for your current session.

+    ```Powershell
     Get-AzureRmSubscription	-SubscriptionName "MySubscription" | Select-AzureRmSubscription
+    ```

 4. Create database.
 This example creates a new database named "mynewsqldw", with service objective level "DW400", to the server named "sqldwserver1" which is in the resource group named "mywesteuroperesgp1".  **NOTE: Creating a new SQL Data Warehouse database may result in a new billable charges.
 See [SQL Data Warehouse pricing][] for more details on pricing.**

+    ```Powershell
     New-AzureRmSqlDatabase -RequestedServiceObjectiveName "DW400" -DatabaseName "mynewsqldw" -ServerName "sqldwserver1" -ResourceGroupName "mywesteuroperesgp1" -Edition "DataWarehouse"
+    ```

 Required Parameters are: